theo-armour/agenda/3-0-entities/0-next-village/diana-greer.md

 ## 2024-11-19

+* Storage unit: Photo triage and more
+* Tech: managing an archive
+* Chat: anarchy, bias, a gentle worldview,

+***

 Hi Diana.
 Thank you very much for your wonderful efforts last week.
 I really appreciate your professionalism and your sharps eye.
 I hope and look forward to another session with you.
 The objective: finish with finding photos and then starting to collect these into something that can be shipped tp the scanning people.

 I also talked to Donna about my employing you for techie work.
 I specifically said that I initiated the request and that anything we might do would absolutely follow Next Village guidelines.